VOTrainer

 1. Find a Quiet Recording Space

 Your house is very loud.
 Find the quietest area in your home.
 Closets are particularly useful since clothing naturally reduces echo and background noise.
+For a full walkthrough, see our guide to setting up a home voiceover studio on a budget.

 2. Purchase a Microphone